moorepants/moorepants.info/content/blog/introducing-resonance.rst

-We held a "Computational Thinking in the Engineering and Sciences Curriculum" workshop at the UCD Data Science Institute on January 5th for about 20 faculty, staff, and graduate students from a variety of discplines around campus.
+We held a "Computational Thinking in the Engineering and Sciences Curriculum" workshop at the UCD Data Science Institute on January 5th for about 20 faculty, staff, and graduate students from a variety of disciplines around campus.
 We proposed seven methods of utilizing computation to learn domain specific concepts and the attendees developed examples from their domains.